jtr13/quartobooktest/README.md

-This is the [Quarto book](https://quarto.org/docs/books/) template for the EDAV final project.
+This repo contains a [Quarto book](https://quarto.org/docs/books/) template for the EDAV final project.

 ## Follow these instructions carefully